hmcts/cnp-acr-base/README.md

   jenkins: # this can be the same as the name of the repository
     ruleName: Jenkins # the name of the cache rule
     repoName: hmcts/jenkins # the name of the repository the image is stored in
-    destinationRepo: jenkins # destination repository as it will appear in Azure hmctspublic ACR, which the cache rule will be associated to.
-This will make part of the URL used to fetch the cached image.
+    destinationRepo: jenkins # destination repository as it appears in Azure hmctspublic ACR, which the cache rule will be associated to and which will make up the URL to fetch the image.
+Will create a new repository if one does not exist.
     tagVersion: "75c3e8818c" # The version of the image you need to pull into the Cache; before the image can be used in the cache it needs to be pulled into it by the pipeline
 ```